control

 suspend

 Suspends execution of the specified worker(s).
+Can also take the value “archon, which is the primary thread.
 See resume, newworker

 suspend 7